-We have just a few weeks to go before the end of 2022 – which could be a blessing.
+We have just a few weeks to go before the end of the year – which could be a blessing.
 Before you ring in the new year, you may need to go on a healthcare shopping spree.
 There are a lot of people who have not used their Flexible Spending Account (FSA) funds this year.
 In fact, it’s estimated that people have 30-35 percent more in their accounts at this time of year than normal.
-Whether you have an FSA with use-it-or-lose-it or the $570 carryover limit for 2022, you may need to find ways to spend down your balance.
+Whether you have an FSA with use-it-or-lose-it or the carryover limit, you may need to find ways to spend down your balance.
 After all, you don’t want those benefit dollars to go waste.

 Here’s a list of creative ways to spend your use-it-or-lose-it FSA dollars before year end.
 And this year, you have more options than in years past, thanks to an expansion on eligible expenses.